apache/rocketmq-awesome/contribution/how-to-contribute.md

 There are several ways contribute to Apache RocketMQ including file bug reports, joining discussions on the mailing lists, proposing new features,  contributing code or documentation, improving the website, or testing release candidates and so on.

+## Ask and answer questions
+The Apache RocketMQ community is eager to help and to answer your questions and you are welcome to answer someone else questions. you can create a github issue or discuss in other's github issue.

 ## File a bug report
 Please let us know if you experienced a problem with RocketMQ and file a bug report.
 Open [Github Issue](https://github.com/apache/rocketmq/issues) and click on the New issue.